Is Retail Strategy Australia Dying On Its Feet 👣? The Reasons Why.

 This is exactly what happened to Nokia company – who at one point thought no one could challenge them because they were the biggest manufacturer of cell phones globally.
 They became so confident that they’d remain number 1 in their market that they seemed to refuse to change their status quo.
 The result: they were caught flat-footed when newer and faster phone platforms were introduced to the market.

-No matter how successful your organisation, a shift from the business strategy – even if you are on top of the competition – should always be welcomed.
+No matter how successful your organisation, even if you are on top of the competition, a shift from the business strategy should always be welcomed.
 As Disney CEO Bob Iger would say, “The riskiest thing we can do is just maintain the status quo.”

 Hiring a pricing team would be a great advantage to navigate through the fog of online uncertainty.
 They determine the proper competitive price and can help in the retail strategy Australia to bring in more revenues.